 Gentle activities are encouraged after surgery, such as sitting upright and walking.
 Patients must avoid lifting heavy objects, and should try not to bend or twist the back excessively.
 Patients should avoid strenuous activity or exercise until cleared by their doctor.

 Most patients find relief of much, if not all, of their symptoms from a discectomy.
 However, the success of the procedure is about 85-90%, meaning that 10% of patients who undergo a discectomy will still have persistent symptoms.
-Patients who have symptoms for long periods of time, or severe neurologic deficits (such as significant weakness) are at higher risk of incomplete recovery.
+Patients who have symptoms for long periods of time prior to having surgery, or severe neurologic deficits (such as significant weakness) are at higher risk of incomplete recovery.

 Other risks of surgery include spinal fluid leaks, bleeding, and infection.
 All of these can usually be treated, but may require a longer hospitalization or additional surgery.